 A. This acronym stands for Storm Water Pollution Prevention Plan.
-For construction activities, it is a plan which describes appropriate practices which will reduce or mitigate sediment from leaving the construction site - "an erosion and sediment control plan".
+For construction activities, it is a plan which describes appropriate practices which will reduce erosion and mitigate sediment from leaving the construction site - an erosion and sediment control plan.
+See page 16 for instructions on preparing a SWPPP.